-Example 9.3: Linear Assignment Problem for Minimizing Swim Times
+Example 9.3: Linear Assignment Problem for Minimizing Relay Times

-A swimming coach needs to assign male and female swimmers to each stroke of a medley relay team.
+A swimming coach needs to assign male and female swimmers to each leg of a medley relay team; each swimmer in the relay uses a different stroke (backstroke, breaststroke, butterfly, or freestyle).
 The swimmers' best times for each stroke are stored in a SAS data set.
-The LINEAR_ASSIGNMENT option evaluates the times and matches strokes and swimmers to minimize the total relay swim time.
+The LINEARASSIGNMENT option evaluates the times and matches strokes and swimmers to find the lowest relay time.

-The data are stored in matrix format, where the row identifier is the swimmer's name (variable name) and each swimming event is a column (variables: back, breast, fly, and free).
-In the following DATA step, the relay times are split into two categories, male and female:
+The data are stored in matrix format, where the row identifier is the swimmer's name (variable name) and each swimming stroke is a column (variables back, breast, fly, and free).
+In the following DATA step, the relay times are split into two categories, male (M) and female (F):